rpagab/ALNS-for-bus-timetabling/README.md

 ## impactOperators

+The two subfolders include the results deactivating one of the two operators.
 The format of the file names is the same as baseALNS.
-These results are used to produce Table 4 in Section 5.5.

 ## mechanismWeightUpdate

+The five subfolders include the results with one of five exponents in the formula of revised weights.
 The format of the file names is the same as baseALNS.

-These results are used to produce Table 5 in Section 5.6.
+# Processed results

+Folder resultsProcessing includes the two files used to produce Tables 2-5 and Figure 2 in the paper.

+- Table 2 (Section 5.2): run resultsProcessing/processingObj.ipynb importing data from rawResults/baseALNS and rawResults/exactMethods
+- Table 3 (Section 5.3): run resultsProcessing/processingPerIteration.ipynb importing data from rawResults/perIteration
+- Figure 2 (Section 5.4): run resultsProcessing/processingPerIteration.ipynb importing data from rawResults/perIteration
+- Table 4 (Section 5.5): run resultsProcessing/processingObj.ipynb importing data from rawResults/impactOperators
+- Table 5 (Section 5.6): run resultsProcessing/processingObj.ipynb importing data from rawResults/mechanismWeightUpdate

 # References